espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 Do the ESP32-C2, ESP32-C3 and ESP32-C6 chips support external PSRAM chips?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   ESP32-C2, ESP32-C3, and ESP32-C6 do not support external PSRAM chips.
+However, ESP32-C61 will support 2 MB PSRAM.

 -------------